chiakov/isitclickbait/index.md

 - Logistic Regression
 - Linear SVM

-The train/test data ratio was 80/20% in all cases.
-The 10-fold cross validation and test accuracies for all methods are shown in the figures bellow:
+The train/test data ratio was 80%/20% in all cases.
+The 10-fold cross validation and test accuracies for all methods are shown bellow:

 ![](http://i.imgur.com/fS7LM8m.png)